-Our team of Dogs Trust Education Officers offer FREE workshops covering a variety of themes, particularly responsible dog ownership and important aspects of safety around dogs, to schools across London, East and West Midlands, Shropshire and Staffordshire, Devon, Yorkshire, North East and North West England, Glasgow, South Wales and Northern Ireland.
+Our team of Dogs Trust Education Officers offer FREE workshops covering a variety of themes, particularly responsible dog ownership and important aspects of safety around dogs, to schools across London, Essex, East and West Midlands, Shropshire and Staffordshire, Devon, Yorkshire, North East and North West England, Glasgow, South Wales and Northern Ireland.
 Workshops can be tailor-made to suit your curriculum requirements.

 To book a workshop, choose a location from our map to find full contact details for the Education Officer nearest to you, or use the links below to email them directly.